kaisenlinux/manpages-dev/category/Mount/mount.md

               Set the owner and group of the files in the filesystem (default: uid=gid=0).

        ownmask=value and othmask=value
               Set the permission mask for ADFS 'owner' permissions and 'other' permissions, respectively (default: 0700  and  0077,  respectively).
 See  also  /usr/src/linux/Documenta‐ tion/filesystems/adfs.rst.

    Mount options for affs
        uid=value and gid=value
               Set  the  owner  and group of the root of the filesystem (default: uid=gid=0, but with option uid or gid without specified value, the UID and GID of the current process are taken).

        setuid=value and setgid=value
               Set the owner and group of all files.

        mode=value
               Set the mode of all files to value & 0777 disregarding the original permissions.
 Add search permission to directories that have read permission.
-The value is given in octal.
+The value is given in oc‐ tal.

        protect
               Do not allow any changes to the protection bits on the filesystem.